Parikh Automata on Finite and Infinite Words: Introduction

 Büchi's famous theorem states that $\omega$-regular languages are characterized as languages of the form $\bigcup_i U_i V_i^\omega$, where the $U_i$ and $V_i$ are regular languages~\cite{buechi}.
 As a consequence of the theorem, many properties of $\omega$-regular languages are inherited from regular languages.
-For example, the non-emptiness problem for Büchi automata can basically be solved by testing non-emptiness for nondeterministic finite automata.
-In their systematic study of blind counter automata, Fernau and Stiebe~\cite{blindcounter} considered the class $\Kmc_*$, the class of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ for Parikh-recognizable languages $U_i$ and $V_i$.
-They proved that the class of $\omega$-languages recognizable by blind counter machines is a proper subset of the class~$\Kmc_*$.
-They posed as an open problem to provide automata models that capture classes of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ where $U_i$ and $V_i$ are described by a certain mechanism.
+For example, algorithms deciding non-emptiness for finite word automata can be used to solve the non-emptiness problem for Büchi automata as well.
+In their systematic study of blind counter automata operating on infinite words, Fernau and Stiebe~\cite{blindcounter} considered the class $\Kmc_*$, the class of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ for Parikh recognizable languages $U_i$ and $V_i$.
+They proved that the class of $\omega$-languages recognizable by blind counter automata is a proper subset of the class~$\Kmc_*$.
+They posed as an open problem to provide automata models that capture classes of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ where~$U_i$ and~$V_i$ are described by a certain mechanism.
+In this work we propose \emph{reachability-regular Parikh automata}, \emph{limit Parikh automata}, \emph{strong reset Parikh automata}, and \emph{weak reset Parikh automata} as new automata models and study their deterministic and non-deterministic variants.
+First, we focus on their non-deterministic variants.